Wiznet-Open-Cloud/aws-wiznet-cloud-docs/docs/quickstart/how-to-connect-device/creating-dashboard.md

 <br />

 Capability is a list of capabilities of the template that the device has.
 Select the capability to visualize in the chart.
-After the capability is selected, click **Add** button to create widget.
+After the capability is selected, click the **Add** button to create the widget.

 <div>
     <img alt="select-capability" src={useBaseUrl('/img/quickstart/create-dashboard/create_dashboard8.png')} />